galaxyproject/galaxy-hub/content/blog/Galaxy_Climate_Project_Introduction_Blog_1/index.md

 # WHAT ARE THE EXISTING CLIMATE TOOLS IN THE GALAXY TOOLSHED?

-The Galaxy tool shed houses more than 2000 tools, out of which several tools are helpful for Climate Analysis.
-Some of the relevant tags to find under the Galaxy Toolshed are: “Climate Analysis”, “Ecology”, etc. Follow the list given below for more clarity.
+The Galaxy ToolShed houses more than 2,000 tools, out of which several tools are helpful for Climate Analysis.
+Some of the relevant tags to find under the Galaxy ToolShed are: “Climate Analysis”, “Ecology”, etc. You can follow the list given below for more clarity.

 ## CLIMATE ANALYSIS TOOLS
 <ol>